Ms. Inglish has 30 years experience in medicine, psychology, STEM instruction, history, and aerospace education for USAF Civil Air Patrol.

 - You must have a current and valid Ohio Motor Vehicle driving license.

-- Required - You must be a Citizen of the USA.
+- Required: you must be a citizen of the United States.

 - Residency: Applicants must live within Franklin County or within an adjoining county (one that borders directly on Franklin County) in order to start attending the 28-week training course at the Police Academy.